next-page-tester/next-page-tester/README.md

 - Cleanup DOM after each test
 - Setup jest to preserve the identity of some specific modules between "server" and "client" execution

-However, you may choose to skip the auto cleanup & helpers initialisation by setting the NPT_SKIP_AUTO_SETUP env variable to 'true'.
-You can do this with cross-env like so:
+However, you may choose to skip the auto cleanup & helpers initialisation by setting the `NPT_SKIP_AUTO_SETUP` env variable to `true`.
+You can do this with [`cross-env`](https://www.npmjs.com/package/cross-env) like so:

 ```js
 cross-env NPT_SKIP_AUTO_SETUP=true jest